patrickdeanbrown/ChatGPT_CLI/README.md

 # ChatGPT CLI

-ChatGPT CLI is a command-line interface for chatting with OpenAI's ChatGPT API built from start to finish with an AI-first product development workflow.
+**ChatGPT CLI** is a command-line interface that allows you to interact with OpenAI's ChatGPT API directly from your terminal, built from start to finish using an AI-first product development workflow.

 ![Demo Video](assets/demo.apng)